Techtonica/curriculum/projects/pern-contact-list-app.md

 You must use Express, React, and PostgreSQL.
 You can choose what other technologies and libraries you want to use as well as part of the project.

-All code should be your own or _become your own_, i.e. you should understand what it's doing, even if it's a snippet from StackOverflow.
+All code should be your own or _become your own_, i.e. you should understand what it's doing, even if it's a snippet from Stack Overflow.
 If you get an idea from somewhere or someone, please add an attribution note in a comment.

 Styling/CSS is not important for this assignment, but once the behavior is working, please feel free to make it look nice.

-⚠️⚠️⚠️ _**Avoid searching “tutorial for how to make a contact list app” and following step by step instructions.
+⚠️⚠️⚠️ _**Avoid searching “tutorial for how to make a contact list app” and following step-by-step instructions.
 Your final project will NOT have any tutorials, so get familiar with how things work together now!**_

 ### This project should show the following: